run-ai/docs/docs/Researcher/cli-reference/runai-submit-mpi.md

 >  Arguments to pass to the command run on container start.
 Use together with ``--command``.
 >  Example: ``--command sleep --args 10000``

+--attach
+>  Default is false.
+If set to true, wait for the Pod to start running.
+When the pod starts running, attach to the Pod.
+The flag is equivalent to the command [runai attach](runai-attach.md).

+> The --attach flag also sets ``--tty`` and ``--stdin`` to true.

 --backoffLimit int

 > The number of times the job will be retried before failing.
 Zero or larger.
 The default is 6.
 This flag will only work with training workloads (when the ``--interactive`` flag is not specified)